gohugoio/hugoDocs/content/en/contribute/documentation/index.md

 `params.functions_and_methods.returnType`|Applicable to function and method pages: the data type returned|&nbsp;
 `params.functions_and_methods.signatures`|Applicable to function and method pages: an array of signatures|&nbsp;
 `params.hide_in_this_section`|Whether to hide the "in this section" panel|&nbsp;
+`params.label`|Applicable to second-level section pages such as concepts, guides, references, and tutorials: a lowercase 3-letter code to identify the section, used in the `related` partial|&nbsp;
 `params.minversion`|Applicable to the quick start page: the minimum Hugo version required|&nbsp;
 `params.permalink`|Reserved for use by the news content adapter|&nbsp;
 `params.reference`|Applicable to glossary entries: a URL for additional information|&nbsp;